Nafiaus/NafiBot/README.md

 # NafiBot
-This is a bot I'm creating for my twitch chat in C#.
+This is a bot I'm creating for my twitch chat in C#, C++, and JavaScript.
 I'll be updating this as I add more to it.

 ---------------------------------------------------